cyanreg/avtransport/draft-avtransport-spec.md

 ### QUIC

-Qproto tries to use as much of the modern conveniences of QUIC (IETF RFC 9000) as possible.
+AVTransport tries to use as much of the modern conveniences of QUIC (IETF RFC 9000) as possible.
 As such, it uses both reliable and unreliable streams, as well as bidirectionality features of the transport mechanism.